bunnydeviloper/cs10/Udacity/6-web-tool-automation/019-awesome-optimizations.md

 ### Development and Production Modes
 * create a 'dist' folder, and then copy index.html over, then generate js/ and css/ into 'dist/'
+* set up 'copy-html' and 'copy-img' task, and add a task to watch for changes

 ### Quiz: Automatically Reload the ind
 ### CSS Concatenation